imahbub/evilapple/pages/printers.md

 ## There is no good players

 Contrary to the belif, there is no fair player in this market, and even companies like Brother has succumbed to it [^9].
 Printers avoid getting caught in legal troubles thanks to other companies lobbying and passing laws that does not make planned obsolence a crime.
-Although there have been trial in the europe [^10].
+Although there have been a trial in the europe [^10].

 Currently no independent or small scale effort to prevent it has arise.
 Please create a discussion if you know any project.
 Currently the only way to deal with it, is to make peace with it by buying a bit more expensive ink tank printers that allows third party inks.
 Which are still bad, but at least you can save some money on the inks.